Chmele/qradar-client/README.md

 Features:
 - Pulls API schema from QRadar and creates client methods dynamically for the API version specified.
 This makes this client source code as small as possible;
 - All the endpoints of QRadar API is mapped to a client method by name;
-- No dependencies introduced, tested with httpx and requests http protocol libs with dependency injection, but ibviously will only work with libs that provide compatible requests-like interface for Session-like object.
-Of course, wrappers can solve the problem;
+- No dependencies introduced, tested with httpx and requests http protocol libs with dependency injection, but obviously will only work with libs that provide compatible requests-like interface for Session-like object.
+Of course, wrappers can help with using incompatible libs;

 ## Intended usage
 Made to be used as full-featured copypaste drop-in client for scripts where pip installation way be unwanted, also it is lightweight alternative to qradar4py, where the method lookup table only takes 170 times more memory 🙂.
-Of course, it is not prohibited to import the `qradar.py` file as a module, as it made in examples.
+Of course, it is not prohibited to import the `qradar.py` file as a module.

 ## How to use
 0) Copy the `qradar.py` file contents right after the imports of script